European Consortium of Microbial Resource Centres - EMbaRC

 BCCM c/o Belgian Science Policy - avenue Louise, 231 - 1050 Brussels, Belgium

-And by e-mail in MS Word (or alternatively in pdf) format at:
+And by e-mail at:

 philippe.desmeth@belspo.be